Do Go On - 337 - The History of April Fools Day

 on April 1st, according to the article.

-Mets fans couldn't believe their good luck
+Metz fans couldn't believe they're good luck

 and accepting at face value the peculiarities of Sid Finch's past